dakerfp/re/README.md

 Easy Regular Expressions for Golang
 ===================================

-This module is inspired on a similar project for [[javascript|https://github.com/VerbalExpressions/JSVerbalExpressions]].
+This module is inspired in a similar project for [javascript](https://github.com/VerbalExpressions/JSVerbalExpressions).

 Example: